leonardinius/golox-vm/README.md

 This repository is re-implementation of what I have learned in clox VM bytecode with golang.

 `golox-vm` is `clox` copy with Go syntax.
-I ended up copying the design mostly, the main effort went into how to make it work with Go cyclic dependency, GC and memory management, NaN boxing and unsafe pointers.
+I ended up copying the design, the main effort went into how to make it work with Go cyclic dependency, GC and memory management, NaN boxing and unsafe pointers.

-I feel I've learned a thing or two about (removed experiment) CGO with C.alloc/C.free memory management etc.
+I feel I've learned a thingp or two about (removed experiment) CGO with C.alloc/C.free memory management etc.

 ## What's included?